Jpomz/ENVS475/README.md

 # ENVS475

-Course materials for ENVS475 at Colorado Mesa University
+Course materials for ENVS475 at Colorado Mesa University.

+The course website can be found here: [https://jpomz.github.io/ENVS475/](https://jpomz.github.io/ENVS475/)

 ## About